A person other than the incarcerated person can pick up property.

 The person picking up the property must provide identification such as a driver's license, birth certificate, or social security card.

-DOC will not give checks to any other person once the inmate is released.
-If the inmate requests it, DOC will write a check to the inmate, and send it to his or her mailing address on record.
+DOC will not give checks to any other person once the incarcerated person is released.
+If the incarcerated person requests it, DOC will write a check to the incarcerated person, and send it to his or her mailing address on record.
 Checks will not be made out or mailed to anyone else.

-You must pick up the inmate’s property within 30 days of the inmate’s release from or death in DOC custody.
+You must pick up the incarcerated person's property within 30 days of their release from or death in DOC custody.

-If an inmate dies while in DOC custody or after being released, only the closest living relative may claim the inmate's property or money.
-The closest living relative of a married inmate is the inmate's spouse.
-If the inmate was not married but has a child, the inmate's child is the closest living relative.
-If the inmate was an adolescent, the inmate's parent is the closest living relative.
+If an incarcerated person dies while in DOC custody or after being released, only the closest living relative may claim their property or money.
+The closest living relative of a married incarcerated person is their spouse.
+If the incarcerated person was not married but has a child, their child is the closest living relative.
+If the incarcerated person was an adolescent, their parent is the closest living relative.

-If you are the closest living relative, you must contact the Surrogate Court in the borough where the inmate lived.
+If you are the closest living relative, you must contact the Surrogate Court in the borough where the incarcerated person lived.
 You must have a certified Death Certificate.
 At the Surrogate Court, you must complete the Small Estates Affidavit application form.

 The Surrogate Court will forward your application to DOC.
-After receiving the application, DOC will contact you to schedule an appointment for pickup of the inmate's belongings.
+After receiving the application, DOC will contact you to schedule an appointment for pickup of the incarcerated person's belongings.